Every person is unique!

 In answering this question, it all depends on whether you are looking for fresh shiitake to cook with or are looking for high quality shiitake capsules to take daily.

-You can now easily get the fresh shiitake in the vegetable section of most major supermarkets.
 The greengrocer at the weekly market also has it on sale.
 Often, in addition to the fresh mushrooms, you can find dried specimens.
 These have a better shelf life and you need to soak them in water before preparing them.
 Basically, when used in the kitchen, it should be noted that heating destroys some valuable ingredients.
 Thus, shiitake can enrich your diet due to its spicy taste, but does not unfold its full health-boosting powers like a gently prepared preparation.

 When buying fresh mushrooms like shiitake, make sure they look juicy and plump.
 However, spots, cracks, or some scales on the cap are perfectly fine with shiitake.
 They do not indicate reduced quality.
 Loosely wrapped in paper, the edible and vital mushroom keeps up to a week in the refrigerator.
 However, if you are looking for the positive effects on health described here, you should resort to shiitake powder in capsules.
 Only here you will actually find all the ingredients that will do your body good in the way described above.